 Access their Alfreton Hotels and Guest Houses pages.

 Leave the M1 at junction 28 and take the A38 towards Derby.
 After around two miles leave the A38 and take the B600 towards Alfreton.
 At the top of the slip road on leaving the A38 turn right along the B600 towards Alfreton Town Centre.
 After around half a mile you will see a Garage on your right and a modern looking church on your left.
 Turn left just after the church into North Street.
 The ground is down the bottom of this street on the right.
 For the away turnstiles then fans should continue past North Street and then take the next third left into Alma Street.
 The away fans entrance is down on the left just before the park.
 There is a small car park at the ground in North Street, otherwise there is plenty of street parking.

-Alfreton station is located just over one mile away from the ground and is about a 20-25 minute walk away from the ground.
+Alfreton Railway Station is located just over one mile away from the ground and is about a 20-25 minute walk away from the ground.
 It is served by trains from Nottingham & Chesterfield.